Key Takeaways

 - Limited Partnerships: For businesses with both general and limited partners.

-- Branches: For foreign companies seeking to establish a presence in Singapore without forming a separate legal entity.
-It is an extension of the parent company.
+- Branches: For foreign companies looking to operate in Singapore without forming a separate legal entity.
+A branch is an extension of the parent company, and the parent company remains fully liable for its activities.

-- Subsidiaries: For foreign companies seeking to establish a separate legal entity in Singapore, with limited liability and potential tax benefits.
+- Subsidiaries: For foreign companies seeking to establish a separate legal entity in Singapore, with limited liability and access to potential tax benefits.

 Need more guidance?
-Learn more about business entities in Singapore to make an informed decision for your company formation.
+Learn more about business entities in Singapore.

 3